Crop Protection Certificate

 - In the Custom Questions section of the application, be sure to choose CRPR - Crop Protection from the list of available Graduate Certificate programs.

 - Complete additional admissions requirements as outlined by the Texas Tech University Graduate School.

-- Students who plan to pursue only the Crop Protection Graduate Certificate and do not plan to earn a master's degree do not need to submit Graduate Records Exam (GRE) scores to the University.
+- Students who plan to pursue the graduate certificate or the master's degree will need to submit Graduate Records Exam (GRE) scores to the University.